 And whatever you do, don't you dare pick up a bottle of bleach.
 It's way too risky to try by yourself.
 Lifting your hair color (aka lightening it) should only ever be left to the pros as they know how to treat whatever situation that may come up.

-If your hair weave is made of Brazilian, Indian or Peruvian virgin hair, you can choose ombreT1B4#27 & dark brown.
+If your hair weave is made of Brazilian, Indian, or Peruvian virgin hair, you can choose ombreT1B4#27 & dark brown.
 All of these colors are suitable for these hair types.
-Because you are not needed to bleached the hair first.
-As bleaching by yourself will be a risk and may damage your hair weave.
+Because you are not needed to bleach the hair first.
+Bleaching by yourself will be a risk and may damage your hair weave.
 So we do not advise you to choose 613# or blonde color.

 How To Dye Human Hair Weave?